Faizanms812/Packet-Tracer-Project/README.md

 **Questions and Answers**

 **Why add redundancy** - Redundancy is critical in any enterprise networks.
 This is because if one service fails such as the default gateway to other subnets, this could disrupt services and resources being accessed by your network.
 Another example can be if a critical router or switch fails its important to implement a plan for a backup device.
 This allows you to minimize downtime and keep operation running as normal.
+In my network I have implemented redundancy by having multiple switches, routers and services.
+I also have HSRP to have a backup router for each network to prevent any unwanted network outages.

 **Why have multiple devices running services such as NTP, DHCP, and DNS?** - As I mentioned earlier it all comes down to redundancy.
 Critical services such as DHCP is a must in many networks, so in my network I have added DHCP on the multilayer switch and also included a helper address acting as a backup.